 Inherited vs. Acquired Color Blindness

 Color blindness can also be classified as either inherited or acquired.
 Inherited color blindness is more common.
 It is caused by a genetic defect.
-This means that the condition is passed on through family—someone who has close family members who are color-blind is more likely to have the condition as well.
+This means that the condition is passed on through family—someone who has close family members who are colorblind is more likely to have the condition as well.

 Acquired color blindness develops later in life and can affect men and women equally.
 Diseases that damage the optic nerve or the retina of the eye can cause acquired color blindness.
 For that reason, you should alert your doctor if your color vision changes—it might indicate a more serious underlying issue.
 Some of these underlying issues are discussed in the following section.

 Macular degeneration and diabetic retinopathy cause damage to the retina, which is where the cones are.
 This causes color blindness and in some cases, blindness.